02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 2. 40,000+ Instances Exposed Without Authentication

-Security researchers found that more than 40,000 OpenClaw instances have their Web UI exposed to the internet without any authentication, allowing anyone to take control of those AI Agents.
+Security researchers found over 40,000 OpenClaw instances with their Web UI exposed to the internet without authentication, allowing anyone to take control of those AI Agents.

 3. API Keys Stored in Plaintext

-OpenClaw stores LLM provider API keys in a plaintext JSON file without encryption.
-If the machine is compromised, the API keys can be stolen immediately.
+OpenClaw stores LLM provider API keys in JSON files as plaintext without encryption.
+If your machine is compromised, API keys can be stolen immediately.

-Investigations revealed that 341 skills on the ClawHub marketplace contain malicious code, ranging from API key theft to cryptocurrency miner installation.
+Investigations revealed that 341 Skills on the ClawHub marketplace contain hidden malicious code, ranging from API key theft to cryptocurrency miner installation.

 5. Prompt Injection

-An industry-wide problem that remains unsolved — malicious actors can embed hidden commands in emails, websites, or documents.
-When OpenClaw reads these, it may automatically execute those commands, such as exfiltrating confidential files or deleting critical data.
+An industry-wide problem that remains unsolved — attackers can embed hidden instructions in emails, websites, or documents.
+When OpenClaw reads them, it may automatically execute those commands, such as exfiltrating confidential files or deleting critical data.

-Multiple leading cybersecurity companies have issued warnings about this, including CrowdStrike, Microsoft, Cisco Talos, Kaspersky, and Trend Micro, all stating that AI Agents with Shell-level system access represent a high-level risk for organizations.
+Several leading global cybersecurity firms have issued warnings about this, including CrowdStrike, Microsoft, Cisco Talos, Kaspersky, and Trend Micro, all stating that AI Agents with Shell-level system access pose a high-level risk to organizations.

-Recommendation: If using OpenClaw in an organization, it must be run inside a separate VM (Virtual Machine) that is not connected to the internal network.
-Never run it on a production workstation.
-Restrict file and Shell access to the absolute minimum.
+Recommendation: If you plan to use OpenClaw in an organization, it must run in a separate VM (Virtual Machine) that is not connected to the internal network.
+Never run it on production machines under any circumstances, and restrict file and Shell access permissions to the absolute minimum.

 Use Cases for Organizations

-Despite the security concerns, when used carefully within an isolated environment, OpenClaw has high potential across many use cases:
+Despite the security caveats, when used carefully within an isolated environment, OpenClaw has strong potential for many use cases:

 1. Email Triage

-Instead of spending 2+ hours reading and prioritizing emails every morning, OpenClaw can complete email triage in under 25 minutes by categorizing, summarizing content, and flagging emails that require urgent responses.
+What used to take 2+ hours every morning for reading and prioritizing emails can now be completed by OpenClaw's Email triage in under 25 minutes — categorizing, summarizing content, and flagging emails that need urgent replies.

 2. Customer Support (First-line)

-Connect OpenClaw to your organization's WhatsApp or Telegram to answer basic customer questions such as order status, usage instructions, or business hours, then escalate to human staff when complex issues arise.
+Connect OpenClaw to your organization's WhatsApp or Telegram to handle initial customer inquiries — such as order status, usage instructions, or business hours — before escalating complex issues to the human team.

 3. Client Onboarding

-The client onboarding process that previously took 3-4 hours to prepare documents, create accounts, and send welcome emails can be reduced to 15 minutes by letting OpenClaw handle all the repetitive tasks.
+The new customer onboarding process that used to take 3-4 hours for preparing documents, creating accounts, and sending welcome emails can be reduced to 15 minutes by letting OpenClaw handle all the repetitive tasks.

 4. IT Automation

-Use OpenClaw for monitoring, log analysis, and server health checks by setting up cron jobs to run checks every hour, sending alerts via chat when issues are found, along with recommended fixes.
+Use OpenClaw for server monitoring, log analysis, and health checks by setting up Cron jobs to run hourly inspections, sending Chat alerts when issues are detected along with recommended fixes.

 5. File Management & Reports

-Instruct OpenClaw to gather data from multiple files, generate summary reports, convert document formats, or organize folders according to defined rules — completing tasks that used to take half a day in just minutes.
+Instruct OpenClaw to compile data from multiple files, generate summary reports, convert document formats, or organize folders according to predefined rules — completing tasks that used to take half a day in just minutes.

 Saeree ERP and OpenClaw

-Important note: Currently, Saeree ERP does not have built-in AI features, but this is in the near-term development roadmap.
-In the meantime, organizations using Saeree ERP can use OpenClaw as an external supplementary tool — for example, to help summarize PDF reports or analyze exported data.
+Important note: Currently, Saeree ERP does not yet have built-in AI features, but they are in the development pipeline.
+In the meantime, organizations using Saeree ERP can use OpenClaw as an external supplementary tool — for example, to summarize PDF reports or analyze exported data.

-- Data preparation — Let OpenClaw help format data before importing it into Saeree ERP.
+• Data Preparation — Have OpenClaw help format data before importing into Saeree ERP.

-- Alerts — Set up a cron job for OpenClaw to check task statuses and send notifications via chat.
+• Alerts — Set up Cron jobs for OpenClaw to monitor task status and send notifications via Chat.

-Warning: Never send confidential organizational data (such as customer data, financial information, or source code) to AI under any circumstances.
-Always use it in an isolated environment only.
-Read more about AI usage policies in the AI Governance article.
+Caution: Never send confidential organizational data (such as customer data, financial information, or source code) to AI under any circumstances, and always use it in an Isolated environment only.
+Learn more about AI usage policies in our article on AI Governance.

 Conclusion

-OpenClaw is a truly powerful AI Agent that enables ordinary people to have a "digital assistant" that actually works on their own machine — no coding required, just send commands via chat.
-However, this power comes with serious security risks that must be recognized before use.
+OpenClaw is a truly powerful AI Agent that gives ordinary users a "digital assistant" capable of performing real tasks on their own machine — no coding required, just send commands via Chat.
+However, this power comes with serious security risks that must be understood before use.

-An AI Agent is like an extremely sharp knife — used skillfully, it can provide enormous help; used carelessly, it can cause serious harm.
-Organizations that want to use AI Agents like OpenClaw must invest in security infrastructure no less than they invest in the AI itself.
+An AI Agent is like an extremely sharp knife — used skillfully, it delivers tremendous value; used carelessly, it causes severe damage.
+Organizations looking to adopt AI Agents like OpenClaw must invest in Security Infrastructure no less than they invest in the AI itself.

 - Saeree ERP Development Team

-If your organization needs an ERP system with audit trail and access control capabilities that support safe collaboration with AI, you can schedule a demo or contact our consulting team to learn more.
+If your organization needs an ERP system with Audit Trail and Access Control that supports safe collaboration with AI, you can schedule a Demo or contact our consulting team for further discussion.